 Now, we’ve all been there – sort of!
 We’ve all gotten drunk and made poor choices.
 What I couldn’t figure out about this girl’s choices, though, was the lack of awareness when she was planning her night out.
 She was going to a beach party.
 She planned to drink.
 At what point did she decide that taking all of her money and all (indeed any) of her bank cards was a good idea?
 And where did she think she was going to put them to keep them safe?
 In her bikini?

 That wasn’t the only concern.
-She left her stuff with strange guys to go to an isolated part of the beach with one of them without telling anybody where she was going.
+She went, alone, to an isolated part of a beach with a guy she had just met.
+While drunk.
+I hope I don’t need to spell out the problems in that story.
+At the very least, she could have told someone where she was going.
 I shuddered at the possibilities of what might have happened.
 She was still blissfully unaware.
 All I’m saying is that using common sense may help you to avoid some situations that you really don’t ever want to encounter.

 2. Say Yes